Just because something is mini doesn’t mean it’s not good.

 - For front teeth replacements

 The reason this type of dental prosthesis is used as an implant rather than an adhesive is because it’s a lot more secure.
 More security means more comfort and a more natural use of the tooth.

 Simply put, mini implants are very small (shocking, right?).

 Honestly, mini implants are actually about the same size as a traditional implant (roughly the diameter of a toothpick).
 Even if you’ve lost a lot of bone, mini implants are still a great option, and a better one than the traditional implants.

 Mini Dental Implants vs. Traditional Implants

 It’s important to know the differences between mini and traditional dental implants.
-So we’re going to cover that here.
+Surprisingly, some people confuse the two.

 Traditional Dental Implants

 Usually, a traditional implant is made of two pieces with an external screw that goes into the bone, with a diameter larger than 3mm.
 Inside the implant, there is a thread that is compatible with many different types of dentures.
 This multi-use feature is one of its best.